 Is this program right for you?

 Be the one in a dynamic and growing field keeping communities safe.
-If you are an international student interested in advancing your career in the fields of disaster and emergency management, this program is for you.
+If you have a bachelor's degree and interested in pursuing your career in the fields of disaster and emergency management, this program is for you.
 Video from our information session.

 Applied knowledge and skills development